U.S. urges allies to think twice before joining China-led bank

 In a joint statement, the foreign and finance ministers of Germany, France and Italy said they would work to ensure the new institution “follows the best standards and practices in terms of governance, safeguards, debt and procurement policies.”

-The adjustment of shares and voting rights in the IMF was brokered by Britain at a Group of 20 summit in 2010, and European countries ratified it long ago.
+The planned reforms at the IMF would double the fund’s resources and hand more voting power to countries such as the BRICS - Brazil, Russia, India, China and South Africa.
+The adjustment of shares and voting rights was brokered by Britain at a Group of 20 summit in 2010, and European countries ratified it long ago.

 Lew told lawmakers that the U.S. delay in ratifying the agreement was undermining its credibility and influence as countries question the United States’ commitment to international institutions.